5 Types of General Liability Claims and How to Avoid Them

 4. Products-completed Operations Claims

-When there is a defect in a completed product or some other problem with the product that leads to property damage or injury, products-completed operations claim coverage kicks in.
-However, this won’t protect a business from recalls of items.
+When a defect in a completed product or some other problem with the product leads to property damage or injury, products-completed operations coverage kicks in.
+This won’t, however, protect a business from recalls of items.

 How to Avoid Products-completed Operations Claims

 To avoid products-completed operations claims, set a high standard of excellence for all products.
-Make sure you properly test products for safety issues and always take feedback from customers seriously.
+Quality assurance is important: properly test products for safety issues and always take feedback from customers seriously.
 Someone might point something out to you without a claim being filed, and this can be an invaluable insight into a danger that you didn’t see.

 5. Liquor Liability Claims